Long Bay Correctional Centre: Colonial history

-Long Bay Jail history
+Long Bay Gaol history

 Long Bay was opened due to the imminent closure of Darlinghurst Gaol.
 The State Reformatory for Women was opened in 1909 and the State Penitentiary for Men was opened beside it in 1914.
 Gallows were in operation at the complex from 1917 to 1939.
 The reformatory became part of the prison in the late 1950s, known as the Long Bay Penitentiary.
 After the Silverwater Women's Correctional Centre (formerly known as Mulawa) was opened in 1970, the women's prison was vacated and converted into a medium security prison for men.

 A report on prison reform released in 1946 found overcrowding at Long Bay.
 It recommended that sewerage replace pan systems in major gaols and that prisoners should have two more hours each day out of their cells.

 On Christmas Eve (24 December) 1985, Australian musician Paul Kelly performed at Long Bay.

 A significant public health case arose in July 1990 when a mentally ill, HIV-positive prisoner was being escorted in the exercise yard.
 The prisoner took a syringe filled with his blood and stabbed a probationary prison officer.
 The prison officer was diagnosed with the virus five weeks later and died in 1997, aged 28.

 In the late 1990s the facility was redeveloped to offer special treatment units which offer programs for sex offenders; those with intellectual disabilities; drug and alcohol abuse; or the use of violence.

 Australian serial killer Ivan Milat spent the rest of his life in prison at Long Bay until his death on 27 October 2019.